-Johnson College Physical Therapist Assistant Program PTA Handbook Information Signature Sheet information, policies, and procedures specified Student Handbook, and I agree to abide by then , acknowledge that I have read and understand the in the Johnson College Physical Therapist Assistant Program in while enrolled in the Johnson College PTA program.
-I aced, and once notified, I am accountable for the changes.
-I from the Johnson college PTA program.
-Meet the requirements that are in the Practical Exam Policy, and the ass each PTA course and progress through the program, I must: ndicated in the Written Exam Policy, the Skills Checklist Policy, he Professional Behavior Policy.
-Il prevent the student from progressing in the program.
+Johnson College Physical Therapist Assistant Program PTA Handbook Information Signature Sheet information, policies, and procedures specified Student Handbook, and I agree to abide by the , acknowledge that I have read and understand the I in the Johnson College Physical Therapist Assistant Program m while enrolled in the Johnson College PTA program.
+I laced, and once notified, I am accountable for the changes. al from the Johnson college PTA program.
+Meet the requirements that are in the Practical Exam Policy, and in pass each PTA course and progress through the program, I must: indicated in the Written Exam Policy, the Skills Checklist Policy, the Professional Behavior Policy. ill prevent the student from progressing in the program.
 Student's Signature Date Program Director's Signature